lisaweilguni/next-js-ecommerce-store/README.md

-# cycleria - fictional ecommerce store
+# cycleria - e-commerce store

 ## Description

-cycleria is a fictional ecommerce store for vintage road bicycles.
+cycleria is a fictional e-commerce store for vintage road bicycles.

-Visit the deployed ecommerce shop of *cycleria* here: https://next-js-ecommerce-store.fly.dev/
+Visit the deployed e-commerce store of _cycleria_ here: https://next-js-ecommerce-store.fly.dev/

-This ecommerce project is part of a web development course.
+This project is part of a web development course.
 It is no actual company and no purchases can be made.
 The site is not responsive.

 ## Functionalities